Energy

 Springfield City Water, Light & Power

 The City of Springfield owns its own power generation facility, a legacy of public power socialists of the 1920s.
-That makes energy policy a matter of local politics in Springfield, which is unfortunate, but it also made energy policy an appropriate subject for Illinois Times columns, which for me was very fortunate.
+That makes energy policy a matter of local politics in Springfield, which is unfortunate for customers of City Water, Light and Power, but it also made energy policy an appropriate subject for Illinois Times columns, which for me was very fortunate.

 It’s Not the Heat But the Stupidity